csicar/pskt/README.md

 ### Bootstrapping

-When `pskt` is started with the `--run` option, bootstrapping will be done by the compiler.
-In that case, the entry point of the purescript program is expected to be `Main.main` with type `:: Effect _`.
+When `pskt` is started with the `--run <QualifiedMainFunction>` option, bootstrapping will be done by the compiler.
+Example: `pskt  --foreigns foreigns/ --run Main.main`
+When using `--run`, the entry point of the purescript program is expected to have type `:: Effect _`.

 It is also possible to do custom bootstrapping: